eliasbuchwald/-reddit/API.md

 * Requests for multiple resources at a time are always better than requests for single-resources in a loop.
 Talk to us on the mailing list or in #reddit-dev if we don't have a batch API for what you're trying to do.
-* Our robots.txt is for search engines not API clients.
+* Our robots.txt is for search engines, not API clients.
 Obey these rules for API clients instead.

 ## Glossary ##